ColleSerre/SchoolArchives/ES/Bailet/main.md

 * Radioactivity
 * Half-life
 * Radiometric-dating
-	* Draw the best fit curve
+	* Draw thea best fit curve
 	* Find the equation of a line

 Radioactivity: It is the spontaneous change of one unstable atom into a more stable atom, releasing energy Example: $C-14 \rightarrow N-14+1e^-$

-Half life: The amount of time it takes, for half the number of unstable nuclei in a source to decay.
+Half life: The amount ofo time it takes, for half the number of unstable nuclei in a source to decay.

 Isotopes: Different versions of the same atom (C-14 and C-12)